maxhougas/arma1button/README.md

 - reinstall.sh will discharge steaminst to arma:.../user/, invoke steamcmd, and delete arma:.../user/steaminst.
 - If the addons and keys folders' names are unnormalized, they are normalized by finalisemods.sh -> linkmod.sh.
 - Individual file names in arma:.../addons are normalized.
 Soft linkds are created in arma:.../arma/keys.
-- The modline inserted into arma:.../user/params possibly clobbering a previous modline.
+- The modline is inserted into arma:.../user/params possibly clobbering a previous modline.
 - Missions and mods can be updated by invoking dlsupdateall.sh then dlsreinstall.sh

 ## Files